Ars-Linguistica/mlconjug3/docs/usage.rst

     from mlconjug3.conjugator import Conjugator

-    #initialize the conjugator
+    # initialize the conjugator
     conjugator = Conjugator()

-    #conjugate the verb "parler"
+    # conjugate the verb "parler"
     verb = conjugator.conjugate("parler")

-    #print all the conjugated forms
+    # print all the conjugated forms as a list of tuples.
     print(verb.iterate())

+    # You can access the conjugated forms in the attribute conjug_info

-    #print all the conjugations for the indicative mood
+    # print all the conjugations for the indicative mood
     print(verb.conjug_info["indicatif"])

-    #print the conjugation for the indicative mood, present tense, first person singular
+    # print the conjugation for the indicative mood, present tense, first person singular
     print(verb.conjug_info["indicatif"]["présent"]["1s"])

-    #print the conjugation for the indicative mood, present tense
+    # print the conjugation for the indicative mood, present tense
     print(verb.conjug_info["indicatif"]["présent"])

-    #print the conjugation for the indicative mood
+    # print the conjugation for the indicative mood
     print(verb.conjug_info["indicatif"])

-    #check if the form "je parle" is in the conjugated forms
-    print("je parle" in verb)

-    #check if the form "tu parles" is in the conjugated forms
-    print("tu parles" in verb)
+    # The class Verb and it's children adhere to the Python Data Model and can be accessed as a dictionary.

-    #get the conjugation for the indicative mood, present tense, first person singular
+    # get the conjugation for the indicative mood, present tense, first person singular
     print(verb["indicatif"]["présent"]["1s"])

-    #get the conjugation for the indicative mood, present tense
+    # get the conjugation for the indicative mood, present tense
     print(verb["indicatif"]["présent"])

-    #get the conjugation for the indicative mood
+    # get the conjugation for the indicative mood
     print(verb["indicatif"])

+    # check if the form "je parle" is in the conjugated forms
+    print("je parle" in verb)

+    # check if the form "tu parles" is in the conjugated forms
+    print("tu parles" in verb)